MENU

 });

-Probably new to most people, is rgba.
+New to some people is rgba.
 Similar to regular rgb values, but with a fourth value that allows you to specify the alpha value, which stipulates how transparent the color is.
 An alpha value of 0 is totally transparent, and a value of 1, is totally opaque (ie. you can't see through it).
 With a value of 1, rgba acts exactly like rgb.
 This example gives you red and blue colors that are semi-transparent:

 obj.set({